The Higher Degrees of MPhil and PhD

 Research Training and Transferable Skills Training

-- Faculties will provide research students with sufficient information to enable them to begin their studies with an understanding of the academic and social environment within which they will be working.
+- Schools will provide research students with sufficient information to enable them to begin their studies with an understanding of the academic and social environment within which they will be working.
 Guidelines on information that may usefully be provided are given in Appendix 1.
 Appropriate information regarding special arrangements or facilities should also be made available to students with a disability.
 This should normally have been discussed and agreed individually with the student prior to the commencement of his/her studies.
-Faculties are advised to refer to section 4.0 (Pre-Entry and Induction Activities) of the University's good practice checklist re: the Equality Act 2010 which can be found in the Quality Handbook.
+Schools are advised to refer to section 4.0 (Pre-Entry and Induction Activities) of the University's good practice checklist re: the RR(A) Act 2000 which can be found in the Quality Handbook.

 Training Needs Analysis

 - Candidates must have access to a suitable programme of research and transferable skills training which recognises differing needs arising from student diversity.
 A range of mechanisms, sufficiently flexible to address individual needs, should be available to support students' learning.
 Training programmes should support students' research, comply with any Research Council requirements, and help students to prepare themselves for their subsequent career.
 Training may be provided in-house or by arranging access to external training programmes.
-In-house training will be offered at Faculty level.
-Faculties will work together to co-ordinate their training programmes by mutual agreement.
+In-house training will be offered at School and Faculty level.
+Schools and Faculty Graduate Schools will work together to co-ordinate their training programmes by mutual agreement.

 Research Skills Training - Discipline-Specific and Generic

 - Candidates' personal and professional developmental needs, including transferable skills, should be assessed on entry to a research degree programme by means of a training needs analysis.
 Training needs should be re-assessed on an annual basis.
-The Researcher Development Statement of the Research Councils (May 2011) provides a framework for needs' analysis.
-A copy of the Researcher Development Statement may be found at Appendix 2.
+The Joint Statement of the Research Councils (September 2001) provides a framework for needs' analysis.
+A copy of the Joint Statement may be found at Appendix 2.
 Progress should be monitored and candidates are required to maintain a record of personal achievement in their acquisition of knowledge of discipline-specific and generic research skills and transferable skills.
 One example might be by means of a Personal Development Portfolio (PDP).

-- Faculties/Accredited Institutions should ensure that procedures are in place to collate, on an annual basis, the training needs that have been identified in the needs analysis with individual students so that suitable training can be arranged, whether in-house (at Faculty level) or externally.
+- Schools/Accredited Institutions should ensure that procedures are in place to collate, on an annual basis, the training needs that have been identified in the needs analysis with individual students so that suitable training can be arranged, whether in-house (at School and Faculty levels) or externally.